 Frequently Asked Questions (FAQ)

-The FAQ page will be successively extended by further questions within the project duration.
-Detailed information can be found on the page of the PID Competence Center of our project partner TIB.
+Detailed information on PIDs in general can be found on the page of the PID Competence Center of our project partner TIB.

 PID is the abbreviation for Persistent Identifier.
 They are "unique, universal, and persistent identifiers" (Koster, 2020):